 Good question!
 We’ve researched the topic quite a lot and our assumption is that compared to other similar companies in our industry, our salaries are equal or better.
 Naturally, salaries are a complex issue and comparisons are difficult because there’s so many variables.
 For instance, we are quite certain that our people are more skilled than the average employee in our industry.
 If this is true, we should have higher than average salaries.

-Here are the salaries of our technical experts from September 2020:
+Here are the salaries of our technical experts in November 2021:

 We are also refreshing our salary model for 2021.
 We want to offer an equal, fair and clearer model than before.
 We’re working on the model at the moment and will update it here once it’s ready.
 Until that, our salaries are determined according to the following criteria: